-As of December 25, 2021, the Company had 2,543 employees, of which 132 were represented by unions or similar organizations.
-The Company's Executive Leadership Team ("ELT") is comprised of our CEO and 6 of his direct reports who collectively have management responsibility for our primary business areas, including but not limited to brewing, supply chain operations, sales, marketing, finance, and people and culture.
+As of December 31, 2022, the Company had 2,679 coworkers, of which 156 were represented by unions or similar organizations.
+The Company's Executive Leadership Team ("ELT") is comprised of the Company's CEO and 7 of his direct reports who collectively have management responsibility for the Company's primary business areas, including but not limited to brewing, supply chain operations, sales, marketing, finance, and people and culture.
 The Company's Board of Directors and the ELT believe that succession planning, talent management, culture, and diversity, equity, and inclusion are critical to the Company's continued success.